dmitriyz718/masonsbeef-server/README.md

 ## Installation

-Clone the server (this repo) and the client (repo link below) and run npm i for both. env files are not pushed so make your own with a jwt sevret, smtp info for contact us and so on
+Clone the server (this repo) and the client (repo link below) and run npm i for both. env files are not pushed so make your own with a jwt secret, smtp info for contact us and so on

 ```bash
 npm i